Molecular Structure & Bonding in Chemistry

 Introduction:

-Molecular structure and bonding deals with the study of spatial arrangement of atoms within molecules and the forces that hold them together.
+Molecular structure and bonding deals with the study of the spatial arrangement of atoms within molecules and the forces that hold them together.
 This field is crucial in understanding various chemical and physical properties of substances.

 Basic Concepts: